 The Heroin Epidemic

-Over the last year or so, you’ve probably seen news reports about the Heroin epidemic in the United States.
-People all over the US including those who don’t fit into the “Heroin addict” stereotype are dying of Heroin overdoses at an alarming rate.
-The Centers for Disease Control and Prevention just released a report confirming what many of us already know to be true: The Heroin problem in America is downright deadly.
+People in the US are dying of heroin overdoses at an alarming rate.
+In 2015, the Centers for Disease Control and Prevention released a report confirming that the heroin problem in America is downright deadly.

-The increased death rate parallels the increase in Heroin use, abuse, and dependence seen over the past few years.
-Both rates have increased across all demographic groups as well, raising 2 key questions: why Heroin and why now?
+The increased death rate parallels the increase in heroin use, abuse, and dependence seen over the past few years.
+Both rates have increased across all demographic groups as well, raising a key question: why heroin?

 The New Face Of Heroin Addiction

-Recent findings help illuminate how Heroin has become so commonplace that anyone can become addicted and clearly, thousands do.
+Recent findings help illuminate how heroin has become so commonplace.

-The CDC’s study found that Heroin use rates were still the highest among:
+The CDC’s study found that heroin use rates were highest among:

 • Males